You see it in your classrooms every day.

 - Object: What person, place, thing, or idea was used?

 - Problem/Solution: How did they solve their problem?

 - Feelings/Attitude: How did this make you or someone else in the text feel?

 When reading a text closely, students also need to learn how to make global inferences to determine the text’s organization or structure.
-Helping students reread to improve this skill is critically important for improving text comprehension.
-Without recognizing and using text structure, readers often fail to identify the importance of key ideas represented in informational texts or recognize how the key ideas fit together.
+Helping your students reread to hone this skill is critically important for improving comprehension.
+Without recognizing and using text structure, readers often fail to identify the key ideas represented in texts or recognize how they fit together.

-The final set of close reading skills or habits required by the standards calls for students to use evidence from the text, in both writing and speaking, to support their interpretations of the meaning and their conclusions.
-To help students cite specific evidence, teachers typically teach the following comprehension strategies:
+The standards require students to use evidence from the text to support their interpretations and conclusions.
+To help your students cite specific evidence, try the following comprehension strategies:

-For optimal results from close readings of text, students need to write and speak about what they have learned.
+For best results, students need to write down and talk about what they have learned.
 They need to combine this learning with their background knowledge, link the new information to similar texts they have read, and merge the new knowledge acquired from the text into their existing network of knowledge.